nrz/ylikuutio/README.md

    requirements related to a small size and a suitable license.

 Q: Does Ylikuutio use right-handed or left-handed world coordinates?
-A: Ylikuutio uses right-handed world coordinates, so X grows eastward, Z grows southward, and Y grow upwards.
+A: Ylikuutio uses right-handed world coordinates, so X grows eastward, Z grows southward, and Y grows upwards.

 ## Implemented functionality
 * 3D rendering